Gurunath-Mca-23/PacMan-Motion-Simulator/README.md

 Description: The HTML document creates a basic Pac-Man game with randomly generated Pac-Man characters that bounce off the container's boundaries and change mouth states while moving.

 # How to Run Project
-step 1:Save the HTML file with html extension.
+step 1: Save the HTML file with html extension.

-step2:Click the "Go Live" button.
+step 2: Click the "Go Live" button.
 A new browser window will open, displaying pacman-game.

 # Future Enhancements: